RaviDasari/simple-gettext-example/readme.md

 Install node and grunt, grunt cli

      > npm install
-     //install all dnode packages specified in package.json
+     //install all node packages specified in package.json

      > grunt
      //this will run default grunt task